Microblading & Shading FAQ

 Generally, in most cases, microblading lasts around 12 months before requiring a touch-up to keep the eyebrow looking “crisp”.
 People with slightly more oily skin will tend to last around 6months.
 People with with dryer skin can last up to 18 months.

 Why do I need a touch up if this is semi-permanent?

 Because color is implanted in the facial area there tends to be more fluid circulation than other parts of the body.
-Your face sees the most wear of any piece of you—exposure to the sun, food, facial products—the list goes on and on.
+Your face sees the most wear of any piece of you—exposure to the sun, sweat, facial products—the list goes on and on.
 All of these things cause permanent color to fade, this is why you need a touch up.

 How long does it take?

-The procedure takes roughly about two to three hours, sometimes more, sometimes less.
+The procedure takes roughly about three hours, sometimes more, sometimes less.
 Please allow a solid 4-hour window for your appointment.
 I likely won’t need that much time, but this isn’t something I want to rush.

 Do I need to take a day off work?

 No. There’s no downtime associated with the treatment.
 Redness and swelling will dissipate within an hour.
 Your brows will appear darker initially, but not so dark that you will be prevented from your activities of daily living.